Glans penis: Other animals

+Mammals

+Carnivores

 Male felids are able to urinate backwards by curving the tip of the glans penis backward.
-In cats, the glans penis is covered with spines, while in dogs the glans is smooth.
+In cats, the glans penis is covered with spines.
 Penile spines also occur on the glans of male and female spotted hyenas.
-In male dogs, the glans penis consists of two parts called the bulbus glandis and pars longa glandis.
+In male dogs the glans penis is smooth and consists of two parts called the bulbus glandis and pars longa glandis.
 The glans of a fossa's penis extends about halfway down the shaft and is spiny except at the tip.
 In comparison, the glans of felids is short and spiny, while that of viverrids is smooth and long.
-The shape of the glans varies among different marsupial species.
-In most marsupials, the glans is divided, but male macropods have an undivided glans penis.
-The glans penis is also divided into two parts in platypuses and echidnas.